Selling a home can be a grueling endeavor.

 “So what?!
 I’m moving on.
 I don’t care if the repairs get done.”

-When the seller completes the repairs, they can feel confident that the defects won’t come back to haunt them.
+When the seller completes the repairs, they can feel confident that the defects are gone, they’ve been re-inspected and approved by the buyer, and they won’t come back to haunt them.

 2. Potential cost savings.

-And, since the buyer is trying to negotiate the largest possible credit, the seller will probably pay a premium to wash their hands of the repair responsibilities.
+And, since the buyer is, naturally, trying to negotiate the largest possible credit, it’s possible that the seller will pay a premium to wash their hands of the repair responsibilities.

 3. It’s not hard to complete the repairs.